kjappelbaum/pyepal/docs/getting_started.rst

     - :code:`epsilon`: one :math:`\epsilon` per dimension in a :code:`np.ndarray`.
 This can be used to set different tolerances for each objective.
 Note that :math:`\epsilon_i \in [0,1]`.
     - :code:`delta`: the :math:`\delta` hyperparameter (:math:`\delta \in [0,1]`).
 Increasing this value will speed up the convergence.
     - :code:`beta_scale`: an empirical scaling parameter for :math:`beta`.
 The theoretical guarantees in the PAL paper are derived for this parameter set to 1.
 But in practice, a much faster convergence can be achieved by setting it to a number :math:`0< \beta_\mathrm{scale} \ll 1`.
-    - :code:`goal`: By default, PyPAL assumes that the goal is to maximize every objective.
+    - :code:`goal`: By default, PyePAL assumes that the goal is to maximize every objective.
 If this is not the case, this argument can be set using a list of "min" and "max" strings, with "min" specifying whether to minimize the ith objective and "max" indicating whether to maximize this objective.
-    - :code:`coef_var_threshold`: By default, PyPAL will not consider points with a coefficient of variation :math:`\ge 3` for the classification step of the algorithm.
+    - :code:`coef_var_threshold`: By default, PyePAL will not consider points with a coefficient of variation :math:`\ge 3` for the classification step of the algorithm.
 This is meant to avoid classifying design points for which the model is entirely unsure.
 This tends to happen when a model is severely overfit on the training data (i.e., the training data uncertainties are very low, whereas the prediction uncertainties are very high).
 To change this setting, reduce this value to make the check tighter or increase it to avoid this check (as in the original implementation).

 In the case of missing observations, i.e., only two of three outputs are measured, report the missing observations as :code:`np.nan`.
 The call could look like